n0dec/MalwLess/README.md

 # MalwLess Simulation Tool (MST)
-`MalwLess` is a open source tool developed in C# for blue teams that allows you to test your SIEM and security systems.
-Basically you can simulate the behaviour of a malicious attack or system compromise **without the need to run processes or exploits in the network**.
-It provides a framework based on rules that anyone can write, so when a new technique or attack comes out you can write your own `rules` and share it a with the community.
+`MalwLess` is an open source tool that allows you to simulate system compromise or attack behaviours without running processes or PoCs.
+The tool is designed to test Blue Team detections and SIEM correlation rules.
+It provides a framework based on rules that anyone can write, so when a new technique or attack comes out you can write your own rules and share it a with the community.

-These rules are parsed and written directly to the Windows EventLog.
+These rules can simulate [Sysmon](https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon) or [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/getting-started/getting-started-with-windows-powershell) events. `MalwLess` can parse the rules and write them directly to the Windows EventLog, then you can foward it to your event collector.

 ## Releases
 You can download the latest release on https://github.com/n0dec/MalwLess/releases